Table of contents

 Besides some key differences, the CCPA is a regulation that has strived to emulate the GDPR framework since its enactment in 2020.

-The GDPR simplifies as a privacy law, while the CCPA balances between privacy and consumer protection, focusing largely on business operations.
+The GDPR is simplified as a privacy law, while the CCPA balances between privacy and consumer protection, focusing largely on business operations.
 HIPAA, however, pertains exclusively to the healthcare sector, covering not only privacy but also security standards and administrative requirements.
 Among the three, the GDPR boasts the widest scope, encompassing nearly all personal data processing with exceptions such as criminal investigations and national defense.
 Conversely, the CCPA concentrates solely on consumer personal information, mainly impacting businesses.
 HIPAA, in contrast, regulates protected health information (PHI), a nuanced concept shaped by data control.
-Despite their prominence, these laws — GDPR, HIPAA, and CCPA — differ, with GDPR being an EU regulation and HIPAA and CCPA being US laws, the former federal and the latter Californian-specific.
+Despite their prominence, these laws: GDPR, HIPAA, and CCPA, differ with GDPR being an EU regulation and HIPAA and CCPA being US laws, the former federal and the latter California-specific.

 The enforcement mechanisms for GDPR and CCPA diverge in their approaches and oversight bodies.
 Within the GDPR, enforcement primarily falls under the jurisdiction of data protection authorities (DPAs) within each EU member state.
 These DPAs hold the authority to investigate complaints, conduct audits, and impose fines for breaches of GDPR provisions.
 Fines can be significant, with penalties potentially reaching up to €20 million or 4% of the company's global annual turnover, whichever is higher.
 Furthermore, individuals retain the right to pursue legal remedies and seek compensation for damages incurred due to GDPR violations.